World War II: Fall of the Third Reich

 In the last major Soviet operation of World War II in Europe, forces of the Union of Soviet Socialist Republics and its allies attack Germany's Army Group Centre and Army Group Ostmark in Czechoslovakia and Austria, leading to the capitulation of German forces in Central Europe and the liberation of Prague.

-Representatives of the German armed forces sign the Instrument of Surrender in Berlin, along with representatives of the Soviet Union and the United Kingdom (on behalf of the Western Allies, who had also overseen a surrender ceremony in Reims earlier that day).
+Representatives of the German armed forces signed the Instrument of Surrender in Berlin, along with representatives of the Soviet Union and the United Kingdom (on behalf of the Western Allies, who had also overseen a surrender ceremony in Reims earlier that day).
 This act brought an end to World War II in Europe.

 Allied occupation of Norway

-British forces, starting with the 1st Airborne Division in Operation Doomsday and followed by Force 134, maintain order in Norway until the full restoration of the Norwegian government and its armed forces
+British forces, starting with the 1st Airborne Division in Operation Doomsday and followed by Force 134, maintained order in Norway until the full restoration of the Norwegian government and its armed forces.